sfacista/snpSniffer/README.md

 This tools was developed by Venkata "Teja" Yellapantulla as part of his PhD thesis work in the Keats Lab at Translational Genomics Research Institute.

-This tool is maintained by Salvatore Facista (TGen - Lab of Dr. William Hendricks) in 2019.
+This tool is maintained by Salvatore Facista (TGen - Lab of Dr. William Hendricks) in 2020.
 The tool will now function with custom .ini files, generated with any number of SNPs.
 Please submit bug reports via Github.

 ## Usage
 - Move the configuration (.txt "reference" file, .ini "flat" file, and "geno" file) into the same directory as snpSniffer.jar.
 Some aspects of snpSniffer are underdeveloped and it will not appropriately handle paths.
-This will be added to the bugs list.
+Please submit a bug report on Github if this causes you issues.

 - To generate a custom .ini file
 Use a text editor to format a blank file as below (or see included .ini files for examples).
 Ensure files have Unix style line endings (run dos2unix to convert DOS-style line endings to Unix style):